-Czech soprano Lucie Kaňková made her debut as Gilda in Verdi’s Rigoletto in Liège, Belgium as a last-minute jump in and earned a standing ovation on 6 March.
+Czech soprano Lucie Kaňková made her debut as Gilda in Verdi’s Rigoletto in Liège, Belgium as a last-minute jump in and earned a standing ovation.
+In June 2022 she deuted as Gilda at the State Opera in Prague, CZ with great success too.

 Lucie Kaňková was born into an esteemed musical family in Prague, Czech Republic.
 At the age of four, she started to play violin and piano.